Moxifloxacin HydrochlorideOther Names: Avelox, moxifloxacin HCl Drug Class: Opportunistic Infections and Coinfections

 What should I tell my health care provider before taking moxifloxacin hydrochloride?

 Before taking moxifloxacin hydrochloride, tell your health care provider:

 - If you are allergic to moxifloxacin hydrochloride or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Moxifloxacin hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how moxifloxacin hydrochloride works.
 Ask your health care provider if there are interactions between moxifloxacin hydrochloride and the other medicines you take.